Cars Brands that start with C

 Cole Motor Logo

-Cole Motor Car Company was one of the leading automobile manufacturing companies in Indianapolis, Indiana, from 1908 to 1925.
-It was founded by Joseph J. Cole.
+Cole Motor Car Company was one of Indianapolis, Indiana’s leading automobile manufacturing companies from 1908 to 1925.
+Joseph J. Cole founded it.
 High-end luxury automobiles were produced.
 The founder’s first attempt to create an automobile was in 1903.
 In 1904, the Gates-Osborne Carriage Company was purchased and renamed Cole Carriage Company.
 At this time, a high-wheeled motorized buggy was created.
-In 1909, the company was named Cole Motor Car Company, producing the first Cole Model 30.
+1909, the company was named Cole Motor Car Company, and it produced the first Cole Model 30.
 The company was liquidated in 1925, selling its last 607 cars just after the death of Joseph J. Cole.

 Corre La Licorne